 - flesh-colored, white, or pink

-- firm and dome-shaped with a dent or dimple in the middle
+- firm and shaped like a dome with a dent or dimple in the middle

 - filled with a central core of waxy material